openremote/documentation/docs/user-guide/domains/create-your-energy-management-system.md

 * Power import max, required to set the maximum charge power the vehicle can handle
 * Power export max, required to set the maximum discharge power the vehicle can handle
 * Energy level schedule.
 This sets the hour of the day, for each day of the week, at which the battery needs to be charged at the indicated percentage (see figure 6).
 It is not required but prevents an empty battery while you need your car to drive somewhere!
 * Energy level percentage max.
 The optimisation will never charge beyond.
-Without setting it it will assume 100%
+Without setting it, it will assume 100%
 * Energy level percentage min.
-If a vehicle get's connected with a lower level, it will immediately start charging until it reaches the minimum level.
+If a vehicle gets connected with a lower level, it will immediately start charging until it reaches the minimum level.
 If not set it will assume 0%.

 In some cases you also want to connect to your charger, and make the vehicle a child of the charger, e.g.:
 * In case you can't control the power setpoint on your vehicle.
 You will need to link the 'Power setpoint' of your charger to your charging system, using any of the existing [Agent Protocol options](../agents-protocols/overview.md).
 In addition you can use the 'Flow editor' to link the 'Power setpoint' of your vehicle to the 'Power setpoint' of your charger.
 The optimisation will now set the 'Power setpoint' of your vehicle, which will then be forwarded to the 'Power setpoint' of your charger.